The Points Guy

 No Preset Spending Limit and Free Employee Cards

-Both the Venture X Business and Amex Business Platinum offer no preset spending limit, allowing business owners to flexibly manage large purchases.
-However, Amex charges $195 per employee card for Platinum-level access, while Venture X Business provides free employee cards, making it a more cost-effective solution for business owners who want to earn rewards on team spending.
+Both the Capital One Venture X Business and Amex Business Platinum offer no preset spending limits, allowing business owners to flexibly manage large purchases.
+However, Amex charges $195 per employee card for Platinum-level access, while the Capital One Venture X Business provides free employee cards, making it a more cost-effective solution for business owners who want to earn rewards on team spending.

 Final Thoughts: A More Rewarding and Hassle-Free Travel Card